xinweny/book-keeper/README.md

 - Fully fledging out CRUD operations for books, authors and genres
 - Better UI for loading states and error handling
 - Test files!
+- Although Django's ORM is very comprehensive, it would be good in the future to get practice writing raw SQL